bmc/avsl/README.md

 * AVSL does not let programmers define their own log levels.

-In short, AVSL is a perfectly serviceable, simple logging framework that can easily be swapped out for something more powerful.
+In short, AVSL is a perfectly serviceable, simple logging framework that can easily be swapped out for something with more features.

 For more information, please see the [AVSL web page][].